arska2/web-collections/client/README.md

 # Notes regarding the App

-run the screenshot robot with a line like this: python -m robot -d results --variable url:https://www.is.fi/ --variable filename:iltasanomat screenshots.robot
+run the screenshot robots with a line like this: python -m robot -d results --variable url:https://www.is.fi/ --variable filename:iltasanomat takeScreenshot.robot python -m robot updateScreenshots.robot

 # Getting Started with Create React App